idossha/TI-CSC/README.md

 `bash start_TI_docker.sh`

-Potential troubleshooting:

-* Make sure you have XQuartz or Xming if you are working on a Mac or Windows respectively.
-Linux should be fine out of the box.
-* Might need to change the last line based on the specific tag you are using.
+* If you are using Windows and you do not have bash available you can mannually run the docker command for Windows which can be found in the script above.

 ---